auino/thestockslib/README.md

   * `apikey` (`str`) the API key to consider
   * `outputname_pre` (`str`) the preliminary file name to use for generated graphs

-* `getyahoorecommendation()`, returns the current yahoo recommendation for the current symbol
+* `getyahoorecommendation()`, returns the current Yahoo recommendation for the current symbol

+* `getyahooperformanceoutlook()`, returns the current Yahoo performance outlook for the current symbol (output is a list containing, in order, short term, medium term, long term results)

 Following statical methods are supported: